leonardofaria/leonardofaria.net/content/posts/2017/12/14/useful-apps-that-i-use-daily-2017-edition.md

 ### Editor: Atom

 I have been using Atom for a while.
-Despite I started testing VS Code in the latest months, I returned to Atom because VS Code doesn't separate [UI theme from syntax theme](https://github.com/Microsoft/vscode/issues/25986) – you may not care about this, but I am a fan of a light UI and a dark code highlight.
+Despite I started testing VS Code in the latest months, I returned to Atom because VS Code doesn't separate <A href="https://github.com/Microsoft/vscode/issues/25986">UI theme from syntax theme</A> – you may not care about this, but I am a fan of a light UI and a dark code highlight.

 [![My Atom](/wp-content/uploads/2017/12/screenshot-atom.png)](https://gist.github.com/leonardofaria/982b8055af2d6d02116b03950bbf0583)